tdam2112/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my beautiful blog
 ---

+This is a **beautiful** blog I'm putting together

+lets see what this looks like